asqarqyzy/Telecom-case/README.md

-# hello-world
+# Telecomunication company case
-for github test
+for github